 What are the most common wrinkles and how can they be corrected?

-The different types of wrinkles
+The different types of wrinkle

 1. Forehead wrinkles

-2. Lion's wrinkles (frown lines)
+2. Frown lines (frown lines)

 3. Crow's feet wrinkles